 And, as the following examples prove, savings are equally achievable whether you’re big or small.

 Premier Decorations, a Christmas decorations firm from Wrexham, saved £67,000 on its annual energy bill by the simple measure of installing energy efficient lighting.
-The new system, which has a payback period of 1.49 years, cuts annual power consumption from 830kW to 212kW.
-The project also improved the working environment and reduced the company’s annual CO2 output by 271 tonnes.
+The new system, which has a payback period of one and a half years, cut their power demand from 830kW to 212kW, reducing the company’s annual CO2 output by 271 tonnes.

 How to get started

-We might have been talking about energy efficiency for years, but there’s still a great many businesses who haven’t translated that chatter into action.
+We might have been talking about energy efficiency for years, but there’s still a great many businesses that haven’t translated that into action.

 So, where to start?

-- First step is walk-round survey of your premises to spot immediate money and energy-saving opportunities.
+- Walk-round survey of your premises to spot immediate money and energy-saving opportunities.